 – Joint and Conditional Probabilities

 – Bayes’ Rules

 – Bayesian Inference

 This section is one of the key fundamentals of data science.
 Whether applied in scientific, engineering, or business fields, we are trying to make decisions using data.
 Data itself isn’t useful unless it’s telling us something, which we’re making a decision about what it is telling us.
 How do we come up with those decisions?
 What are the factors that go into this decision making process?
 What is the best method for making decisions with data?
-This section tell us…
+This section tells us…

 – Hypothesis Testing